maupilia/SRT/sphinx/SpectroPol/K-band/SARDARA/start-obs.rst

     ``> setAttenuation=[sect],[att]``    with [att] the attenuation from 0 to 15 dB. |logo| :numref:`srt_genericBackend_KKG`

+   Important note 1: You have to set the attenuation accordingly to the values obtained with getRms.
+It could happen that the rms value of the sections 4, 5, 6, 7, 8, 9, 11, 12, 13, 14, 15 (feeds 2, 3, 4, 5, 6) does not reach 30.
+In this case, the attenuation has to be set to 0.

+   Important note 2: The section 10 does not work, do not consider the related    getRms and tsys values.

+..
 Important note 1: For the sections 0, 1, 2 and 3 (feeds 0 and 1), you have to set the attenuation accordingly to the values obtained with getRms.
-For the other sections the attenuation has to be set at 0 since the rms does not reach 30.
+For the other sections the attenuation has to be set to 0 since the rms does not reach 30.

-    Important note 2: The feed 10 does not work, do not consider the related getRms and tsys values.

 #.
 Check the tsys (typical values up to 100 K)